Travel guide

 eSIM Indonesia: complete guide to getting internet in Bali, Jakarta, and all of Java

-If you're traveling through Indonesia (Bali's beaches, Java's temples, diving in Lombok, or the charming chaos of Jakarta), you'll need data from minute one.
-An Indonesia eSIM gives you internet as soon as you land, without airport queues or changing SIM cards.
+If you're traveling through Indonesia (Bali's beaches, Java's temples, diving in Lombok, or the charming chaos of Jakarta), you need data from minute one.
+An Indonesia eSIM gives you internet access as soon as you land, without airport queues or changing SIM cards.
 In this guide, we'll tell you how many GB to get, real coverage by island, and how to activate it in 1 minute.

 What is an eSIM for Indonesia and how does it work?

-It works on the networks of local operators, so you'll browse with the same antenna as an Indonesian local, but paying a clear traveler's rate with no surprises.
-Your home country number remains on your primary SIM for banking SMS or WhatsApp, while data goes through the eSIM.
-This is the most convenient option if your phone is compatible: you can check the list in our guide on how to install an eSIM step by step, or go directly to the eSIM for Indonesia and prepare it before you leave.
+It works on the local operators' networks, so you browse with the same antenna as an Indonesian, but paying a clear traveler rate without surprises.
+Your UK number remains on the primary SIM to receive bank SMS or WhatsApp messages, while data runs on the eSIM.
+This is the most convenient option if your phone is compatible: you can check the list of compatible models before buying, or go directly to the eSIM for Indonesia and prepare it before leaving.
+If you're still unsure how it differs from a traditional SIM, our guide on what a virtual eSIM is explains it without technical jargon.

 Photo: Aan Amrin · Pexels